cnelson20/cx16os/docs/programs/README.md

 - dirname
   - no options
 - echo
+  - no options (they are echo'd to stdout)
 - ed
   - no options (first argument is a file to open)
   - no regex support